Most musicians place artificial limits on their own growth. Without even realising they're doing it...

 But this is hard – really hard

-The more you push through the initial discomfort, the easier it gets.
-Over time you might even start to enjoy it.
+But the more you push through that discomfort, the easier it gets.
+Eventually, you even start to enjoy it.

-Turns out it isn’t hard work, or luck, or even talent.
-As he said in The Common Denominator of Success:
+As Albert Gray said in The Common Denominator of Success:

 “The secret of success of every man who has ever been successful lies in the fact that he formed the habit of doing the things failures don’t like to do."

 "Successful men are influenced by the desire for pleasing results.
-Failures are influenced by the desire for pleasing methods and are inclined to be satisfied with such results as can be obtained by doing things they like to do."
+Failures are influenced by the desire for pleasing methods – things they like to do".

 This is the pro mentality exactly.
-Pros do what it takes to deliver compelling performances.
+Pros do whatever it takes to deliver compelling performances.

 This is a decision

-It's not for the 99%, the majority, the people who choose to remain amateurs.
+It's not for the 99% of people who choose to remain amateurs.

 But some amateurs want more.

-They realise at some level that they're an amateur ... but they want to change.
+They realise they're an amateur ... but they want to change.
 They want to play music at a higher level.
-But mostly, they just don't know how.
+But they don't know how.